RPGroup-PBoC/human_impacts/data/atmosphere_biogeochemistry/global_carbon_project_CO2/README.md

 * **Bias**: These data are mostly from original publications but collected and curated by the Global Carbon Project, a Global Research Project of Future Earth and a research partner of the World Climate Research Programme.
 No inherent bias seems to be present.

 ## Notes
 The global data were processed by converting the source tab "Global Carbon Budget" in `source/Global_Carbon_Budget_2019v1.0.xlsx` to csv.
 Please see the source data for more detailed information.
-Values are present in units of GtC / yr but can easily be converted to Gt CO<sub>2</sub> / yr as 1 gigatonne C = 3.664 billion tonnes of CO<sub>2</sub>.
+Values are present in units of Pg C / yr and Pg CO<sub>2</sub> / yr.
+The uncertainty reported in `processed/global_carbon_budget_processed.csv` is taken from the header of `source/Global_Carbon_Budget_2019v1.0.xlsx`.
+The uncertainty of the net natural sink and the total anthropogenic emissions is obtained by assuming uncorrelated biases, following Table 6 in Friedlingstein, P. et al. (2019).

 The regional data were processed by first converting the source tab "Territorial Emissions" in `source/National_Carbon_Emissions_2019v1.0.xlsx` to csv.
 This csv, containing the data at a national level, was then processed into `processed/regional_co2_data_processed.csv` using `code/get_regional_CO2.py`.